Exopto

 The Graciano focused wine is simply called Exopto – the culmination of their efforts.
 The blend is largely Graciano (Yerga) with some Garnacha (Yerga-Agudo) and Tempranillo (Abalos).
 The grapes are destemmed by hand and fermented naturally in large oak vats and concrete.
 The wine then ages in French barrique 1/2 of which are new.

-The hallmark of these wines are their elegance, freshness and gentle concentration of fruit.
+The hallmark of these wines are their elegance, freshness, and gentle concentration of fruit.
 The use of the blending concept showcasing one variety for each wine truly brings both of Rioja’s worlds together and for sure adds up to more than the simple sum of the parts.